Ijalm/IDS-System/README.md

 🔹 Project Description

 Design and implement an Advanced Multi-Model Intrusion Detection System (IDS) using machine learning techniques to detect and classify network intrusions.
 The system will utilize the KDDTrain+.txt and KDDTest+.txt datasets to train and evaluate multiple classification algorithms.
-The objective is to compare the performance of different machine learning models and identify the most effective one for intrusion detection.
+The objective is to compare the performance of different machine learning models and identify the most effective one for intrusion detection with also live testing .

 Evaluate models using: